-A hastily organised protest against wage theft by the Young Workers Hub has been described as nothing more than a cynical publicity stunt, designed to create the illusion that unions are actively working to fight the problem, ahead of a parliamentary inquiry.
+A hastily organised union wage theft protest by the Young Workers Hub has been described as a pathetic publicity stunt.

-“However, the truth is, they have been strangely absent from the restaurants, cafes and fast food outlets of Brisbane until now, ” he said.
+“However, the truth is, they have been strangely absent from the restaurants, cafes and fast food outlets of Brisbane until now. ”

 Hospo Voice Union active and visible

-“All of a sudden, when the government calls a public inquiry, they take to the streets with their ‘blitz’,” Mr Heffernan said.
+“All of a sudden, when the government calls a public inquiry, they take to the streets with their ‘blitz’.”

-To connect with us, please follow us on:
+To connect with us, please follow us on